 Following on from my LinkedIn article of Adapting to Enterprise and B2E Xamarin Forms App Development, this post will go into how I structure and architect an app, that will have a large code base, and multiple developers.
 When we are dealing with a large code base, across multiple developers, it’s wise to start favoring control and consistency above initial speed of development.
 Setting up your CI/CD process, is a must, to gain speed in pushing out updates.

 First, lets look at the project structure.
 Portable Class Libraries, or .NET Standard Libraries are a must use in these scenario’s.
 Shared code is far too hard to maintain over long periods, with multiple developers.
 MVVM and Dependency Injection are essential, and while Xamarin Forms comes with these features baked in, it is recommended to use an MVVM Framework.
 There are plenty of good MVVM Frameworks out there.
 For myself, and the style of architecture I wanted to use, none of them quite fit as well as I wanted them to.
-Which is why I created Exrin, and even a template that mirrors this architecture style.

 The native projects are kept rather light.
 I only put Custom Renderers, or platform specific code, that I will use with dependency injection.
 Any configuration, will be loaded or setup here as well.
 This may be different depending upon your MVVM framework, and dependencies.